zarchri/photocallenge/README.md

-In all page you can find in the footer contact information: adress, phone, email and social media links
+In all pages you can find social media links in the footer.

 #### The Home Page